Kurzdor/nodeployed/README.md

 ### --port [PORT]

 Default: `9000`\
+Maximum: `65535`
 Type: `number`\
-Sets port on which server will run and listen for requests.
+Sets IPv4 port on which server will run and listen for requests.

 ### --token [TOKEN]

-Type: `string`\
+Type: `string:required`\
-Sets the token to validate server request.
+Sets the token to validate server request.\
-`Without this argument nodeployed will throw an error!`

 ### --dir [DIR_PATH]

+Type: `string:required`\
+Sets the `absoulte` path to target deploy GIT repository.\